New to furniture restoration? Let us answer some of your questions!

 We’re unique because we offer the full spectrum of refinishing and repair in addition to upholstery.
 We can make sure your piece is structurally sound and the exposed wood beautifully restored before you invest in new upholstery.

-This year The Furniture Doctors celebrates 40 years in business.
-We sat down to talk about what the past 40 years have meant, and how we plan to continue for 40 more.
+As the business is handed from one generation to the next, we sat down to talk about the past 40 years, and how we plan to continue for 40 more.

 - Do I need an appointment to bring in my items?